sargantana/LEDcon/README.md

 * __Arduino compatible board__ (i.e. digispark, arduino nano, arduino pro, teensy etc)
 * __Bluetooth Serial Module__ (*HC-06* or *HC-05* should both work, only tested with HC-05
 * __3x n-Channel MOSFETs__ (I used STP55NF06L 60V@55A as found on RAMPS 1.4 board)
    > *the use of mosfets depends on the amount of LEDs you want to drive.
-If you want to drive a single RGB LED or two the current provided by arduino should be sufficient*
+If you want to drive a single RGB LED the current provided by arduino should be sufficient.
+Don't exceed the recommended max per pin!!*
 * __DC in barrel jack__
 * __Sufficient PSU >=12V__
   > *the voltage regulator used on arduino boards differ a lot.
 Check the datasheet to ensure your board can handle your voltage.
 Depending on your board you may even consider a laptop power brick, but remember this circuit is designed for use at 12V*